boundsj/mutinius/Readme.md

 # Mutini

-Mutini was built for the [Reroute/SF Hackathon](http://hattery.com/reroute/) Oct 19-21, 2012.
+Mutini was built at the [Reroute/SF Hackathon](http://hattery.com/reroute/) Oct 19-21, 2012.

 ## How to use